 In 2021, digital and mobile wallets contributed 16% of all preferred POS payment methods.
 Some notable features include trackable transaction trails for bookkeeping, seamless integration with web services, and incentives for service usage amongst local and domestic service providers.

-BitPay is a stand-out ‘crypto debit card’ application that allows you to buy, store, and shop with crypto.
+Coins.ph is the simplest way to buy, sell, and store cryptocurrency in the Philippines.
 Coins.ph will enable you to invoke e-wallet activities like sending money, buying and loading, paying bills, and more.

 4) Cash on Delivery (COD)

 Cash-on-Delivery (COD) continues to be one of the most preferred means of financial transactions among Filipino retailers and consumers.
 However, this payment mode took a massive hit when the BSP mobilized mandates to transition to cashless payment systems.

 Mobile wallets, online card payments, and QR payments slowly grew in usage.
 Still, the banked and unbanked Philippines population continued to rely on cash and COD in tandem.